A Bible Study

 In the New Testament, Jesus’ signs are miracles that bear witness to him as the Son of God, sent by God to save the world.

-Some people see Jesus’ signs and believe (2:23), but others ignore the signs he has worked on and ask him to work on more signs (2:18).
+Some people see Jesus’ signs and believe (2:23), but others ignore the signs he has worked and ask him to work more (2:18).

 Jesus, however, maintains a distance from those who believe because of his signs (2:24) and those who ask for additional signs (2:18; 4:48).
 He knows that sign-induced belief tends to be shallow and pronounces blessings on “those who have not seen and have believed” (20:29).